-- 48 hours over a 16-week period, or
+- 48 hours a week over a 16-week period, or

 What about commuting time?

-Time worked only counts as night work if your employee works at least one hour between 00.00 and 06.00 a.m.
-A night shift can last a maximum of 10 hours, and must be followed by an extra long rest period.
-Exceptions apply, for example, if the number of night shifts per year is limited or if there is no substitute for your employee and the work needs to be done.
-There are also rules governing how many night shifts your employee can work per year.
+Time worked only counts as night work if your employee works at least 1 hour between 00:00 and 06:00 CE(S)T. A night shift can last a maximum of 10 hours.
+It must be followed by an extra long rest period.
+Exceptions apply.
+For example, if there are few night shifts per year.
+Or if there is no replacement for your employee and the work really needs to be finished.
+There are rules for how many night shifts (in Dutch) your employee may work per year.

 Please note: before your employee’s first night shift, they must undergo a health check-up before going on duty.
 Any employee who fails the health check-up must return to daytime work as soon as possible.

 Your employee may work a maximum of 117 night shifts per year.
 Only in special cases may your employee work 140 night shifts.
 Does your employee always work at night?
 Then your employee must apply for a Permanent Night Work Waiver (Ontheffing Permanente Nachtarbeid aanvragen, in Dutch).
 If the waiver is granted, they may work a maximum of 20 night shifts per 4 weeks.
 So, a total of 260 per year.